FlitIsScuffed/About-me-/README.md

 ![bda99c6ae1e315a132eb4d6a3f1dd289](https://github.com/user-attachments/assets/e573b04e-f590-48fc-ad60-0e5ec253adcb)

-(12): Response to "Are you taken?"
+(12):"Are you taken?"
 Yes, I am in a beautiful long distance relationship with my lover!
 They are Genderfluid and their preferred name is Sage btw <33

 ![d5fcb2f3cee76e84a4e300c8c6d72b73](https://github.com/user-attachments/assets/38c8cf00-443b-48fe-8133-c323aef78eea)

 (13): I am very often found to be emotionless or detached if you will — feeling such is very common for me.
 To explain it; it feels like I'm missing something, like a rotting corpse.
-It can last hours to days; unless I get triggered ofc.
+It can last hours to days; unless I get triggered, angered, or made upset ofc.

 ![623854a0e522f0fa4440d9639cd1f936](https://github.com/user-attachments/assets/77e94a7e-231d-4ee2-b6e7-df1701b4a228)